zimmicz/world-from-space-ukraine/README.md

 `npm run build`

 Built files will be placed inside `dist` folder.
 Upload it to your web server to make the app available to public.
+Do not edit files inside `dist` folder, they would be overriden by the next build.

 Develop
 =======